 The God Who Sees Me

 It is in this moment that we feel that no one else has or is feeling this way, we tend to isolate ourselves with this understanding.
 There is a gal who she too experienced this.
 Her name?
 Hagar.
 Her story is set in Genesis 16.
-She was Sarah’s servant and had just found out she was to have Abrahams child, she was so excited, but out of the strong emotions that Sarah felt about this, Hagar received mistreatment.
-So she ran.
-She ran not only from the harshness towards her, but I beleive she ran with the understanding that no one understood – no one cared.
+She was Sarah’s servant and had just found out she was to have Abrahams child, she was so excited, but out of the strong emotions for both Sarah and Hagar, they fought.
+And Hagar ran.
+She ran not only from the harshness towards her, but I believe she ran with the understanding that no one understood – no one cared.

 We need to be assured that no matter the circumstance, or our emotional state, OR what we may be facing, God sees us.
 We can’t outrun God.
 Many of us have tried (haven’t we).
 He takes personal interest in us, He calls us by name.
 It is up to us to look up from where we are – to listen.
 Hagar had a choice, she could have stayed there on the dusty ground, head down, and just pretend she hadn’t heard while her tears moistened her cheeks (but how many Hagars do you think there where out in the desert, lost) if we look up, listen and hear God’s words of love and compassion, encouragement, we too will call the Lord “El Roi” the God Who sees me.
 Jesus says (John 10:27) “My sheep hear My voice and I know them, and they follow Me.”
 My name is called, I am known.
 God sees.